• Home

 d. $20.00

-To find the total turnout in all three polling stations, we need to proportion the number of voters to the number of all registered voters.
+To find the total turnout from all three polling stations, we need to add up the total number of voters and the total number of registered voters from all three stations:

 This is a simple direct proportion problem: